-Over the past five years I have been envisioning and conceptualizing 'decolonial geographies' with Dr. Michelle Daigle at the AAG meetings and through our collaborative writing.
-Since 2017 I have been collaborating with the Anti Eviction Mapping Project, and I am a co-editor of the 'Indigenous Geographies of Resistance' chapter of AEMP's edited volume Counterpoints: A Bay Area Atlas of Displacement & Resistance with Savannah Kilner.
-I am also a founding member of the Latinx Geographies Specialty Group, currently serving as the Secretary-Treasurer.
+For over five years now, I have been envisioning and conceptualizing 'decolonial geographies' with Dr. Michelle Daigle at the AAG meetings and through our collaborative writing.
+Since 2017 I have collaborated with the Anti Eviction Mapping Project, and I am a co-editor of the 'Indigenous Geographies of Resistance' chapter of AEMP's edited volume Counterpoints: A Bay Area Atlas of Displacement & Resistance with Savannah Kilner, to be published in Fall 2020 with PM Press.
+I am also a founding member of the Latinx Geographies Specialty Group, currently serving as Co-Chair with Dr. Madelaine Cahuas.

-Before joining the faculty at SFU, served as a Creative Cities Fellow (2018-19) at Stanford University and as a Lecturer in Urban Studies (2018) at San Francisco State University.
+Before joining the faculty at SFU, I was a Creative Cities Fellow (2018-19) at Stanford University and a Lecturer in Urban Studies (2018) at San Francisco State University.
 I earned my PhD (2017) and MA (2011) in Geography at the University of Washington and my BA (2006) in Interdisciplinary Studies at UC Berkeley.

 - Race and urban space